Authorities: Carbon monoxide caused deaths of 7 in Minnesota

 The two-story twin home, which authorities said was between 5 and 7 years old, did not have a basement and all the bedrooms were upstairs.
 The furnace was in a separate room inside the garage.

 Monroe said the victims were wearing light clothing, indicating the heat had been working.
-By the time first responders arrived, the temperature was 54 degrees (12 degrees Celsius) in the house and only the furnace fan was on.
+By the time first responders arrived, the temperature was 54 degrees in the house and only the furnace fan was on.

 Five of the victims were found in their beds.
 Belin Hernandez and Marleny Pinto were on the floor in the bedroom area.